 I am an evolutionary geneticist interested in the evolution of phenotypic traits that contribute to reproductive isolation.
 Much of my work involves studying hybrid insects to better understand the genetic basis of the phenotypes of their parents.
 I am also interested in understanding the traits that facilitate invasiveness in insects.
 I typically work with parasitoid wasps, honey bees, and ants.

-I am a junior at Georgia Southern University; majoring in Biology with a particular focus in entomology.
-The order of Hymenoptera interests me; as I am working with Nasonia: a genus of parasitoid wasps.
+I am an alumni of Georgia Southern University; I majored in Biology with a particular focus in entomology.
+The order of Hymenoptera interests me; I was working with Nasonia: a genus of parasitoid wasps.
 I have done some previous research on Apis mellifera and their visitation rates on Mentzelia multiflora in New Mexico.

-I’m a Sophomore Biology major at Georgia Southern.
+I’m an alumni of Georgia Southern.
 In the 7th grade, I stumbled on the lecture series "Growing up in the universe," by Richard Dawkins, which was life-changing for me.
 My first encounter with the theory of evolution -the mechanism of speciation - precipitated an absolute passion for science that continues today.
 My interest in genetics and evolution has fueled my desire to become a genetic engineer, and my long term goal is to work toward ending world hunger.
-In the lab I’m learning molecular techniques to investigate speciation and evolution in insects.
+In the lab, I was learning molecular techniques to investigate speciation and evolution in insects.